 The Board may call a General Meeting of the Club from time to time as required however 14 days notice must be given that the meeting is to occur.

-Twenty (20) members of the Club shall be a quorum of a General Meeting.
+A quorum at a General Meeting shall be double the number of elected board members plus one .

 The Chairperson will take the Chair at any General Meeting of the Club.